gr82morozr/codereview/README.md

 ```
 #!/usr/bin/env python3
 """
-Version: 1.1.0
+Version: 1.1.2

 This script filters a large log file by removing lines based on two criteria:
   1. Removal regex patterns (specified in the config)
   2. Timestamp filtering – only lines whose timestamp (extracted via a regex)
      falls within a configured FROM_TIMESTAMP and TO_TIMESTAMP range are kept.

-For parallel processing, the file is first split into chunks at "safe boundaries."
+For parallel processing, the file is split into chunks at "safe boundaries."
-A safe boundary is defined as a split point where two consecutive lines both yield a
+A safe boundary is defined as a point where two consecutive lines both yield a
 valid timestamp (according to the expected log format).

 Each chunk is processed in parallel: